sylwiavargas/ActiveRecord-VHS-Store/README.md

 - `Vhs.most_used` - prints a list of 3 vhs that have been most rented in the format: "serial number: 1111111 | title: 'movie title'
 - `Vhs.all_genres` - returns a list of all genres available at the store
 - `Vhs.available_now` - returns a list of all vhs currently available at the store
-- `Vhs.hot_from_the_press` - accepts arguments used to create a new instance of a `Movie` and a name of a genre; creates the movie, associates it with appropriate genre and creates three instances of a `Vhs` associated with that Movie
+- `Vhs.hot_from_the_press` - accepts arguments used to create a new instance of a `Movie` and a name of a genre; creates the movie, associates it with appropriate genre (if it exists, if it doesn't - creates one) and creates three instances of a `Vhs` associated with that Movie

 ### `Movie`
 - `Movie.most_clients` - returns a list of TOP3 All Time favorites based on number of different clients who watched it